-Depression and back pain: The chicken or the egg?April 22nd, 2013 in Psychology & Psychiatry /
+Depression and back pain: The chicken or the egg?April 22, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A researcher with the Western Australian Institute for Medical Research (WAIMR) has found that depression and back pain are part of a vicious cycle which reinforce each other.